MD5-Hashm/moviefetch/README.md

 ## Setup
 1. Download a prebuilt binary or build from source.
-1. Create a config.toml with your settings (see config.toml.example) you can get an api key from [tmdb](https://www.themoviedb.org/) or just use mine as its not rate limited.
+1. Create a config.toml with your settings (see config.toml.example included in download) you can get an api key from [tmdb](https://www.themoviedb.org/) or just use mine as its not rate limited.
 1. Run the binary!

 ### To do